brandonhorst/declarative-nlp/README.md

 ![Command Structure](https://raw.github.com/lacona/kickstarter-nerd-details/master/images/SearchSentence@2x.png)

+## Why Do It This Way?

+Traditional NLP libraries break sentences into their grammatical components.
+Lacona instead chooses to purely operate on strings, without concern for grammar.
+Any understanding of grammar must be programmed into the components directly.

+This is done to simplify the work of the developer and any pontential translators.

-## Internationalization
+### Internationalization

-Of course, the problem with Natural Language interfaces is that they're fairly difficult to translate.
+The problem with Natural Language interfaces is that they're fairly difficult to translate.
 It's not enough to simply translate the labels in a form and call it a day.
 Here are just a few common design issues.

 - Languages have different word order, including the position of verbs
 - Some languages have accented/modified characters, which can be essential but are a pain to type